SeekyCt/evt-disassembler/README.md

 # Evt Script Disassembler
 A disassembler for binary evt scripts in a Super Paper Mario RAM dump (can support TTYD with minor edits)

+For most people this doesn't really offer any advantages over ttydasm, I mostly just made this for fun and also to make certain things easier to automate for myself

 ## Usage
 Either run main.py and it will prompt you to enter the script's memory address, or use the command line arguments (recommended)